Yabroud

 Yabroud or Yabrud (يَبْرُود) is a city in Syria, located in the Rif Dimashq (i.e. Damascus' countryside) governorate about 80 km north of the capital Damascus.
 According to the Syria Central Bureau of Statistics (CBS), Yabroud had a population of 25,891 in the 2004 census.

-Etymology

-The name Yabroud is said to have originated from an Aramaic word meaning "cold"; the city rests upon the Qalamoun Mountains slopes (Anti-Lebanon) at a height of 1,550 m.
+Jabroudian caves were discovered in the area in 1930.
+During the Syria Civil War the area was controlled by rebels from 2011 to 2014, before being retaken by government forces.

 History

 The city is known for its ancient caves, most notably the Iskafta cave (where, in 1930, a thirty-year-old German traveller and self-taught archeologist Alfred Rust made many important pre-historical findings), which dates back to a period known as Jabroudian culture, named after Yabroud; and the Yabroud temple, which was once Jupiter Yabroudis's temple but later became "Konstantin and Helena Cathedral".
 Yabroud is home of the oldest church in Syria.
-The Natufian archeological site Yabroud III is named for the town of Yabroud.

 Yabroud was mentioned in the pottery tablets of Mesopotamia in the 1st century B.C., and Ptolemy's writings in the 2nd century A.D.